zhiyuan-li/al-folio/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a tenure-track assistant professor at [Toyota Technological Institute at Chicago (TTIC)](https://www.ttic.edu/).
-My research focuses on machine learning and optimization, especially on deep learning theory.
+I am a tenure-track assistant professor at [Toyota Technological Institute at Chicago (TTIC)](https://www.ttic.edu/) and an affiliated faculty of [Computer Science](https://cs.uchicago.edu/) at the University of Chicago.
+I am also a visiting faculty at Google Research.

-I received my PhD from the [Computer Science Department](https://www.ttic.edu/) at Princeton University in 2022, where I was advised by [Prof. Sanjeev Arora](https://www.cs.princeton.edu/~arora/).
-I was a postdoctoral fellow in [Computer Science Department at Stanford University](https://www.cs.stanford.edu/), working with [Tengyu Ma](https://ai.stanford.edu/~tengyuma/).
-I did my undergraduate study at [Yao Class](https://iiis.tsinghua.edu.cn/en/yaoclass/) (2013-2017), Tsinghua University.
+Before joining TTIC, I was a postdoctoral fellow in [Computer Science](https://www.cs.stanford.edu/) Department at Stanford University, working with [Tengyu Ma](https://ai.stanford.edu/~tengyuma/).
+I received my PhD from the [Computer Science Department](https://www.ttic.edu/) at Princeton University in 2022, where I was advised by [Sanjeev Arora](https://www.cs.princeton.edu/~arora/).
+I did my undergraduate study at [Yao Class](https://iiis.tsinghua.edu.cn/en/yaoclass/), Tsinghua University.

+I am broadly interested in machine learning theory, including optimization in deep learning, reseaoning capabilities of Large Language Models (LLMs), modern paradigm of generalization in machine learning (overpatametrization, out-of-domain generalization) and its connection to the implicit bias of optimization algortihm.